GuelphCodingCommunity/policy/CODE_OF_CONDUCT.md

 Depending on the severity of the offense, one of the following may occur.

- - The offender may receive a temporary ban from club activities.
+ - The offender may receive a temporary ban from club activities
+ - The case may be escalated to higher levels of college government, or to University administration
- - Campus police may be contacted.
+ - Campus police may be contacted